helm/charts/stable/redis/README.md

 #### Master-Slave with Sentinel

 When installing the chart with `cluster.enabled=true` and `sentinel.enabled=true`, it will deploy a Redis master StatefulSet (only one master allowed) and a Redis slave StatefulSet.
-In this case, the pods will contain en extra container with Redis Sentinel.
+In this case, the pods will contain an extra container with Redis Sentinel.
 This container will form a cluster of Redis Sentinel nodes, which will promote a new master in case the actual one fails.
 In addition to this, only one service is exposed:

    - Redis service: Exposes port 6379 for Redis read-only operations and port 26379 for accesing Redis Sentinel.